NEXT POST

 Remember, you will need to do some work – unless you’re using a system that does this for you – to categorize your employees’ answers into the EEO-accepted categories for job title and race/ethnicity.

-Once you have filed your report, keep a copy of these records for at least a year in case of follow-up, such as an audit.
-Speaking of…
+Once you file your report, keep a copy of your records for a year, in case of an audit or follow-up.
+Speaking of …

 An EEO-1 report is mandated by Title VII of the Civil Rights Act of 1964, as amended by the Equal Employment Opportunity Act of 1972.
 Therefore, its use extends beyond the EEOC and is required as part of a broader landscape of regulations to ensure fair treatment of workers.